adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/1_introduction.md

 * Tapping on a task title in the task list will bring up the details page.
 * Toggling the completed link in the task list will set the completed flag.
 * Tapping the spinner will initiate a network refresh.
-* Clicking on Delete Task in the task details will ask "Are you sure?" before deleting the task.

 Now that we have our client screens planned out, we can move onto the thinking about the mobile backend.